simplecrypto/ppagent/README.rst

 PowerPool Agent
 ===============
 A statistics collection agent for the PowerPool mining server.
 It was built to work with `Simple Doge mining pool <http://simpledoge.com>`_ .
-Currently only available for linux distributions running python 2.6 or 2.7.
-Tested on cgminer 3.7.2 and sgminer 4.1.0, may work for other cgminer derivatives.
+Runs on Windows, Ubuntu Linux and Debian Linux.
+Tested on cgminer 3.7.2 and sgminer 4.1.0, should also work on other derivatives.

 Installation
 ^^^^^^^^^^^^
 Make sure your cgminer or sgminer is running with the api port enabled.
 This can be done on command line with the ``--api-listen`` argument, or in your configuration file with ``"api-listen": true``.